material-motion/material-motion/specifications/motion_family/direct_manipulation.md

 ## Public plans

-Note that the `shouldAdjustAnchorPoint` property on each of the plans below indicates whether the anchor point should be modified at the beginning of a gestural interaction.
-If `shouldAdjustAnchorPoint` is true for any plan, then the anchor point should be manipulated even if the other plans' `shouldAdjustAnchorPoint` is false.

 ### DirectlyManipulable

-Contract: registers Draggable, Pinchable, Rotatable to the given target.
+Contract: registers Draggable, Pinchable, Rotatable, and AnchorPointAdjustable to the given target.

     class DirectlyManipulable: Gesturable {
       var panGestureRecognizer?
       var pinchGestureRecognizer?
       var rotateGestureRecognizer?
+    }

+### AnchorPointAdjustable

+Contract: If `shouldAdjustAnchorPointOnGestureStart` is true, then the anchor point of the target will be set to the centroid of the gesture recognizer when a gesture initiates.
+If `shouldAdjustAnchorPointOnGestureStart` is false, then the anchor point will not be manipulated.

+    class Gesturable {
+      var shouldAdjustAnchorPointOnGestureStart: Bool = true
     }

 ### Draggable